tale-toul/OCP4UPIAWS/README.md

 certificatesigningrequest.certificates.k8s.io/csr-flh5d approved
 certificatesigningrequest.certificates.k8s.io/csr-mlfn5 approved
 ```
-Now the worker nodes should appear in the list of cluster nodes:
+Now the worker nodes should appear in the list of cluster nodes, although they may take a couple minutes reach the Ready status:

 ```shell
 $ oc get nodes